Marc Bolan: 1976–1977: resurgence and final year

 In September 1975, Gloria Jones gave birth to Bolan's son, whom they named Rolan Bolan (although his birth certificate lists him as 'Rolan Seymour Feld').
 That same year, Bolan returned to the UK from tax exile in the US and Monaco and to the public eye with a low-key tour.
 Bolan made regular appearances on the LWT pop show Supersonic, directed by his old friend Mike Mansfield and released a succession of singles, including "New York City" which peaked at number 15.
 By then, Bolan was current with the music scene, incorporating disco elements in Futuristic Dragon and the single "Dreamy Lady".
 In June 1976, Bolan released "I Love to Boogie", which peaked at number 13.
 The last remaining member of Bolan's halcyon era T. Rex, Currie, left the group in late 1976.
 In early 1977, Bolan got a new band together, released a new album, Dandy in the Underworld, and set out on a fresh UK tour, taking along punk band the Damned as support to entice a young audience who did not remember his heyday barely five years previously.

-Later in 1977, Granada Television commissioned Bolan to front a six-part series called Marc in which he hosted a mix of new and established bands and performed his own songs.
+Later in August 1977, one month before his death, Granada Television commissioned Bolan to front a six-part series called Marc in which he hosted a mix of new and established bands and performed his own songs.
 By this time Bolan had lost weight, appearing as trim as he had during T. Rex's earlier heyday.
 The show was broadcast during the post-school half-hour on ITV earmarked for children and teenagers and it was a big success.
 One episode reunited Bolan with his former John's Children bandmate Andy Ellison, then fronting the band Radio Stars.

 Bolan's longtime friend and sometimes rival David Bowie was the final guest on the last episode of Marc.
 Bowie's solo song "Heroes" was the show's penultimate song; Bolan signed off, naming some of the musicians: "All the cats; you know who they are"; they then began to play a bluesy song, over the closing credits.
 After four words of Bowie's vocals, however, Bolan stumbled forward, and off the stage, but managed to grab the microphone, and find a smile.
 Bowie's amusement was clearly visible, and the band stopped playing after a few seconds.
 With no time for a retake, the occurrence was aired.